dejwk/roo_display/doc/for_tft_espi_users.md

 Offscreens are themselves drawable.
 To draw an offscreen to the screen, you just call `DrawingContext::draw(offscreen)` on the screen's drawing context.

-Offscreens support a variety of color modes: `roo_display` understands a large variety of color modes: ARGB 8888, RGBA 8888, RGB 888, ARGB 6666, ARGB 4444, RGB 565, Gray8, Gray4, GrayAlpha8, Alpha8, Alpha4, Indexed8, Indexed4, Indexed2, Indexed1.
+Offscreens support a variety of color modes: ARGB 8888, RGBA 8888, RGB 888, ARGB 6666, ARGB 4444, RGB 565, Gray8, Gray4, GrayAlpha8, Alpha8, Alpha4, Indexed8, Indexed4, Indexed2, Indexed1.
 You can also control byte and bit order.

 ### Drawing fast horizontal and vertical lines